 We are committed to safeguarding the welfare of our pupils.
 We expect everyone to share this commitment.
 View the safeguarding section of our website for more information.

 Our whole school approach promotes effective relationships between all members of the school community.
 The promotion of pupils’ personal and social development underpins all other learning.
-PD education contributes to, and assists children and young people to build their personal identities, confidence and self-esteem and to understand what influences their decisions.
+It helps pupils to build their character, confidence and self-esteem and to understand what influences their decisions.
 Developing self-understanding, empathy and the ability to work with others helps our pupils to enjoy healthy and productive relationships in all aspects of their lives.